ajenhl/tacl/docs/source/guide.rst

 Guide to TACL
 =============

-Texts and witnesses
+Works and witnesses
 -------------------

-TACL operates on named texts, each of which consists of one or more plain text files.
-These files are stored in subdirectories (named after the text) of the corpus directory.
-The text name is what is used in catalogue files, and referenced in the "text name" field in query results.
+TACL operates on named works, each of which consists of one or more plain text files.
+These files are stored in subdirectories (named after the work) of the corpus directory.
+The work name is what is used in catalogue files, and referenced in the "work" field in query results.

-Every text consists of one or more witnesses, each a file in the text's subdirectory.
+Every work consists of one or more witnesses, each a file in the work's subdirectory.
 The filename of each witness (minus the .txt extension) is referenced in query results in the "siglum" field.

 Each witness consists of the full textual content of that witness.
 In the case of the CBETA corpus, this full text is derived from the marked up variant readings in the source TEI XML.

-All witnesses are automatically included in a query when a text is labelled in a catalogue.
+All witnesses are automatically included in a query when a work is labelled in a catalogue.